 The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our condensed consolidated financial statements and notes thereto appearing in Item 1 of Part I of this Quarterly Report on Form 10-Q (this "Report") as well as with our consolidated financial statements and notes thereto appearing in our Annual Report on Form 10-K for the year ended December 31, 2019.
-Except where the content otherwise requires or when otherwise indicated, the terms "Company," "we," "us," "our," and "our business" refer to Veritex Holdings, Inc. and our wholly owned banking subsidiary, Veritex Community Bank.
+Except where the content otherwise requires or when otherwise indicated, the terms "Veritex", "Company," "we," "us," "our," and "our business" refer to the combined entities of Veritex Holdings, Inc. and its subsidiaries, including Veritex Community Bank.

 This discussion and analysis contains forward-looking statements that are subject to certain risks and uncertainties and are based on certain assumptions that we believe are reasonable but may prove to be inaccurate.
 Certain risks, uncertainties and other factors, including those set forth under "Special Cautionary Notice Regarding Forward-Looking Statements," may cause actual results to differ materially from the projected results discussed in the forward-looking statements appearing in this discussion and analysis.
 We assume no obligation to update any of these forward-looking statements.
-For additional information concerning forward-looking statements, please read "Special Cautionary Notice Regarding Forward-Looking Statements" below.
+For additional information concerning forward-looking statements, please read "Special Cautionary Notice Regarding Forward-Looking Statements, please read "Special Cautionary Notice Regarding Forward-Looking Statements."